SenseiDeElite/agecord/README.md

 **🪡 Wire format**

 Encrypted messages are sent as raw ciphertext, prefixed with `[age]` so the extension can identify them.
-Each message embeds a bindingId (to prevent cross-channel replay), the ciphertext, and an Ed25519 signature — all in a single self-contained string.
+Each message embeds a serverId (only for servers), channelId (to prevent cross-channel replay), the ciphertext, and an Ed25519 signature — all in a single self-contained string.
 Messages are encrypted to all recipients and the sender, so the relevant parties can read the conversation.

 **🫆 Key fingerprints**